grannycart/by-sound-alone_source/full-draft-manuscript/2_Chapter.md

 "Look," Hemi interrupted, "we found Captain Shakes here on the surface.
 He has a boat --- a small boat.
 I want to weld a mating collar onto the sail of his boat.
 It has to fit to the _Prospect's_ bottom mating collar.
 I want to attach his boat to the underside, and run with it that way.
 And this is another project we cannot do without you.
 Think you could rig something like that?"

 "Well fuck.
 I might have some spare steel that could do that.
 Depends on what the hatch on his boat looks like, so I'll have to fuckin' eyeball that.
 Possible it could be done."
-She thought for a secon.
+She thought for a second.
 "But that's a fuckin' tricky bit of sonar listening to make that mating work, steerin' the boat up from underneath, like.
 You think you got the fuckin' skills to do that Captain Shakes?"

 "I've squeezed that boat through any number of tight places, like narrow fuckin' gaps when pushing through Authority fencing.
 I'm as good a small-boat pilot as there ever fuckin' was."

-"His boat, The _Gnat_, has a view port in the sail.
+"His boat, The _Gnat_, has a viewport in the sail.
 He should be able to see where he is to do the mating maneuver mostly without sonar."
 Said Hemi.

 "A fuckin' window on a submarine.
 Stupidest fuckin' thing I ever heard.
 Fuckin' crazy shit ya want to pull here.
 Look Hem', you're right about me not wanting to die out here.
 Way I figure it is to best push that priority forward, I gotta spend my time workin' on my fucking patch in the cargo hold.
 I may in fact spend the rest of my fuckin' life working on that fuckin' patch.
 I ain't got time to be up there fuckin' around with welding scrap steel onto what --- and I'm just taking a wild fucking guess here --- is some barely-afloat rusting sea-tractor."
 She paused.
 "You might get Owen to fuckin' do it."